Adanse: Adanse city-states and conflicts with Denkyira

-Later traditions describe Adanse as a confederation of semi-independent city-states, notably Fomena, Ayaase, Edubiase, Akrokerri, and other centers.
-A popular Akan proverb captured this loose structure: “Adanse nkotokwa, obiara ne ben o am,” meaning “the towns were like little crabs, each ruling its own hole.”
-The Adanse states in the central Ofin–Pra basin were the dominant power in the first half of the 17th century.
-According to Denkyira traditions, Abankeseso was founded by refugees fleeing Akrokerri’s control, before it rose to become Denkyira’s capital.From the 1630s onward, the influx of firearms through European trade “sharpened competition” among the Akani states, including Adanse, and hastened the disintegration of the wider Akani confederacy.
+Denkyira traditions describe the Adanse states of the Ofin–Pra basin as the dominant power in the first half of the 17th century.
+Abankeseso was founded by refugees fleeing Akrokerri's control and later became Denkyira's capital.
+From the 1630s onward, the influx of firearms through European trade “sharpened competition” among the Akani states, including Adanse, and hastened the disintegration of the wider Akani confederacy.
 Adanse was traditionally said to rely on “the wisdom of its great God Bona and not on force,” which left it ill-equipped for this new militarised era.

-Akyem Abuakwa oral accounts emphasize commercial rivalries and succession disputes weakened Adanse internally, while mounting pressure from Denkyira deepened the crisis.
-In the 1640s, Denkyira incursions combined with the rise of Asante power destabilised the region and spurred migrations of Asona and other Adanse groups eastward.
+Akyem Abuakwa oral accounts reccount commercial rivalries and succession disputes weakened Adanse internally, while mounting pressure from Denkyira deepened the crisis.
+In the 1640s, Denkyira incursions combined with the rise of the early Asante power destabilised the region and spurred migrations of Asona and other Adanse groups eastward.

 Defeat and subjugation to Denkyira

 In 1659 a Dutch report described wars in the “distant districts of Adansee” that nearly annihilated the state, noting that “Adanse had quietly disappeared”.
 Oral traditions credit the decisive victory to Denkyira under Wirempe Ampem, though some accounts attribute it to Boa Amponsem I. The defeat marked a major reversal, as Denkyira had earlier been subject to Adanse.
 Adanse persisted as a polity, overshadowed by Denkyira until the rise of Asante in the late 17th century.